mozilla/datazilla/README.md

    }
 ```

-The attribute in this JSON structure are defined below:
+The attributes in this JSON structure are defined below:

 ```json
    { "name": "Name of the data view",